-The fire was most likely caused when the children used candles during a power outage, he said.
+The fire was most likely caused when the children used candles during a power outage.